How To: Travel Marketing for Agencies & Travel Businesses

 Depending on your target audience, your social media strategy and campaigns will be different and include different channels.

 With frequent, periodic testing, you’ll know which channels will be suitable for your target audience and what’s the best for your business audience.
+You can incentivise your audience to contribute as well, like this article from Panoramic Villas.

 In general, Facebook is great for older demographics (from 35 years old to 55 years old) and Instagram is great for younger demographics (18 years old to 30 years old).
 However, do not take this for guaranteed, every case is different so make sure you test your demographic and what their preferred channels are.